Dose-response and relative-potency assay software

 A fitted curve does not show how the result was produced.

 Potency teams often have to reconstruct which settings were used, how wells mapped to samples, why a value was excluded, and which report belongs with the source file.
-Provenarium keeps those details with each run.
+Provenarium includes those details in the completed analysis result and report.

 01